CaptRat/CaptRat.github.io/_posts/2016-12-22-the_is_only_one_thing_more_painful_than_learning_from_experience.markdown

 9% is spent feeling like “oh, obviously.”
 And there’s 1% of happiness.”*

-*Saron Yitbarek, founder of CodeNewbie (http://learntocodewith.me/podcast/coding-bootcamp-to-microsoft-with-saron-yitbarek/)*
+*Saron Yitbarek, founder of CodeNewbie.org

 I finished my first major project a month ago, collaborating with a fellow student.
 Though we are nowhere near Developers, this time - unlike “amateurs” - we were paid for our time, to make a small-business website responsive.
 We practiced what we were taught, and had to learn a ton more, in a real-world setting.